Biblical Magi: Tombs

-There are several traditions on where the remains of the Magi are located, none of which have been verified or given veracity by secular historians.
+There are several traditions as to where the remains of the Magi are located, none of which have been verified or given veracity by secular historians.

 Marco Polo claimed that he was shown the three tombs of the Magi at Saveh, south of Tehran in present day Iran, in the 1270s:

 In Persia is the city of Saba, from which the Three Magi set out when they went to worship Jesus Christ; and in this city they are buried, in three very large and beautiful monuments, side by side.
 And above them there is a square building, carefully kept.
 The bodies are still entire, with the hair and beard remaining.